-- It is technically feasible to develop the product for it to be rented; - Adequate resources are available to complete the development; - There is an intention to complete the product and to obtain future economic benefits through the Rental Revenue generated from Rental of the Gen4 Light Towers; and - Expenditure on the product can be measured reliably.
+- It is technically feasible to develop the product for it to be rented; - Adequate resources are available to complete the development; - There is an intention to complete the product and to obtain future economic benefits through the Rental Revenue generated from Rental of the Gen4 Mobile Light and Communications Towers; and - Expenditure on the product can be measured reliably.

 Capitalised development costs are amortised over the periods the Group expects to benefit from selling the products developed only once the asset is ready for use.
-The amortisation expense is included within the cost of sales line in the consolidated statement of comprehensive income.
+The amortisation expense is included in the consolidated statement of comprehensive income.
 Development expenditure not satisfying the above criteria and expenditure on the research phase of internal projects are recognised in the consolidated statement of comprehensive income as incurred.